CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - how to approach website design
 - if you have questions about working in the tech field
 - how to use HTML, CSS, or JavaScript in your project
-- to help resolve git repository problems
+- to help resolve Git repository problems
 - to look your project over as you near completion

 ## Working with other students